MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/install-powerbi-desktop.md

 ### Custom Security

 Power BI Desktop optimized for Power BI Report Server does not support custom security.
-If your Power BI Report Server is configured with a custom security extension, you cannot save a Power BI report from Power BI Desktop (Optimized for PBIRS) to the Power BI Report Server instance.
-You will need to save the PBIX report file from Power BI Desktop and upload it to the Power BI Report Server portal site.
+If your Power BI Report Server is configured with a custom security extension, you can't save a Power BI report from Power BI Desktop (optimized for Power BI Report Server) to the Power BI Report Server instance.
+You need to save the .pbix report file from Power BI Desktop and upload it to the Power BI Report Server portal site.

 ## Power BI Desktop for earlier versions of Power BI Report Server